The Waif from Space: an interview with Carole Ann Ford

 The hazardous air quality in Sisters — and much of the western U.S. — over the past week has been apparent from the permanent haze across town.

-When the Air Quality Index (AQI) is rated as hazardous or unhealthy, “everybody should be staying indoors as much as possible” said Laura Gleim, spokesperson for the Oregon Department of Environmental Quality.
-“Folks that are at the most risk are people who are over 65, young children, and people with heart and lung conditions.” (read more)
+When the Air Quality Index (AQI) is rated as hazardous or unhealthy, “everybody should be staying indoors as much as possible” said Laura Gleim, spokesperson for the Oregon Department of Environmental Quality. (read more)

 The good Doctor is ready for you